 Will I be allowed to use my car?

 If you have a car on campus, you can use it at your convenience.
 However, you need to be aware of all the rules and regulations that pertain to having a car parked on campus.
 You may be fined, ticketed, or towed for parking in the wrong location or within certain times.
-Ask your school’s transportation office if there are particular rules that apply to you.
+Ask your school’s transportation office if there are particular rules that apply to you and pay attention to all posted signs.

 Where will I park my car?